Paul-Andre/Java-Bytecode-Optimization/README.md

 # Java Bytecode Optimization Assignment

-In this assignment for the McGill Compilers course, we wrote a set of optimization patterns for Java bytecode.
+In this assignment for McGill's Compilers course, we wrote a set of optimization patterns for Java bytecode.
+Our set of optimizations **reduced bytecode size by 32%** on the hidden tests, which by far exceeded the score of all other teams, including those from previous years.

 The optimizations are in [`JOOSA-src/patterns.h`](JOOSA-src/patterns.h).
 These are "peephole" optimization patterns, meaning that the optimizer will try to apply each optimization pattern, one after the other, starting at every position in the bytecode, and will continue doing so in a loop until no more optimizations can be performed.